top of page

 We will be haunting your inbox soon...

-Arthur Machen's The Novel of the White Powder: A Two-Minute Summary and Literary Analysis
+Arthur Machen's The Novel of the White Powder: A Detailed Summary and a Literary Analysis

 One of Machen’s most anthologized stories – and certainly his most gruesome – “The Novel of the White Powder” is an excerpt from The Three Imposters – a novel written in the style of Robert Louis Stevenson, but with the pure, burning mysticism that only Arthur Machen could bring to the slums, parks, and townhouses of Edwardian London.
 The novel concerns three suspicious strangers – a woman and two men – who accost a pair of bohemian dandies, ostensibly in search of a nervous young man wearing spectacles.